SapiensAnatis/dragalia-api-docs/docs/source/info/undocumented.rst

    * - WallReceiveMonthlyReward
      - Getting monthly Mercurial Gauntlet reward
    * - WallStartStartAssignUnit
-     - Not called when starting Mercurial Gauntlet, that's :doc:`/dragalia/wall_start_start`.
-AssignUnit elsewhere forces you to use a particular unit, but unaware of any similar functionality for MG.
+     - See: :doc:`/dragalia/wall_start_start`.
+AssignUnit elsewhere forces you to use a particular unit

 Deprecated